Where can I get tested for STD/STI in Japan?

 *The following is a testimonial we received regarding our assistance*

-I asked them to help me seek for health centers which provide free STD check-up near my place.
-Also, in case free medical check-ups won’t be available in my place, I asked them to provide me with a list of hospitals close to my area which render English services.
+I asked them to help me search for health centers which provide free STD check-up near my place.
+Also, in case free medical check-ups won’t be available in my place, I asked them to provide me with a list of hospitals close to my area which offer English services.
 And so, on the first working day after I sent them an email, they replied to me with a list of options I can take ranging from free health centers to hospitals with English speaking staffs.
 This was accompanied with detailed information on the location of the health centers, the process I need to go through to have the check-up, and the things I needed to prepare including the amount for those which don’t offer free services.

 With these options, they asked me which one I would consider to have my check-up.
 However, because of certain matters like financial problems, and my unavailability on those dates where the medical services are available, I had a hard time deciding.
 So they sent me other options giving consideration on my concerns such as financial matters as well as the dates when I can be available for the check-up.
 Finally, I was able to make my choice.